01/07/2019 05:58 PM

 Nobbys Headland reopens to the public

-Nobbys Headland, one of Newcastle’s most iconic sites, will reopen to the public from 6 July 2019.
+Nobbys Headland, one of Newcastle’s most iconic sites, has reopened its gates to the public.

-Owned and managed by Port Authority of New South Wales, Newcastle's heritage-listed Nobbys Headland will open its gates from 8am to 4pm on Saturdays and Sundays, as well as on cruise ship days, from 6 July.
+Owned and managed by Port Authority of New South Wales, Newcastle's heritage-listed Nobbys Headland is now open to the public from 8am to 4pm on Saturdays and Sundays, as well as on cruise ship days.

 In the summer months when daylight saving is in operation, opening hours will be extended to 7am to 7pm.